top of page

 Our Story

-Today, Voces Unidas is the go-to, multi-entity regional organization building and growing our community's power and influence in the central mountain region of Colorado because this is how we make Colorado's Western Slope more equitable.
+Voces Unidas is the go-to, multi-entity regional organization building Latino power and influence to make Colorado’s Western Slope more equitable and just.

-We are sons and daughters of Latino immigants who came to the region in search of opportunity and have made the High Country home.
+We are the sons and daughters of Latino immigrants who came to the High Country and Western Slope in search of opportunity — and made it our home.

-Voces Unidas de las Montañas, a 501(c)(3) nonprofit, was founded in 2020 in Glenwood Springs by local Latina and Latino leaders.
-This charitable organization runs year-round organizing and advocacy, policy and research, leadership and nonpartisan voter engagement programs.
-Voce Unidas de las Montañas is a member of the Colorado Civic Engagement Roundtable and an affiliate of the national Latino civil rights organization, UnidosUS.
+Voces Unidas de las Montañas, a 501(c)(3) nonprofit (EIN 85-0993139), was founded in 2020 in Glenwood Springs by local Latina and Latino leaders.
+We run year-round programs focused on community organizing, advocacy, policy, research, leadership development, and nonpartisan voter engagement.
+Voces Unidas de las Montañas is a proud member of the Colorado Civic Engagement Roundtable and an affiliate of UnidosUS, the nation’s largest Latino civil rights organization.

-In 2021, Voces Unidas Action Fund, a separate 5o1(c)(4) nonprofit organization, began operations to expand our reach and capacity to influence policy and win on issues.
-This nonprofit organization lobbies elected officials, and runs year-round electoral work to win on progressive issues and support aligned candidates for public office.
-Voces Unidas Action Fund is a member of America Votes' Colorado C4 Roundtable.
+In 2021, we expanded our reach through Voces Unidas Action Fund, a separate 501(c)(4) nonprofit (EIN 35-2757305) that strengthens our advocacy and political power.
+The Action Fund lobbies elected officials, advances progressive policy priorities, and runs year-round electoral work to support aligned candidates for public office.
+It is a member of the Colorado C4 Roundtable of America Votes.

 Our Family of Independent Organizations